Collin-Brock/Combat-Robotics/README.md

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20Finished.png" alt="Finshed Dopamine" width="600" height="400">

-Dopamine was built in about two weeks entirely in FreeCAD.
-With FreeCAD's recent migration to a 1.0 version, I felt it was time to put some time and effort into finally using it in a full project.
-SolidWorks is my daily driver for work, but I have used just about every CAD under the sun for different projects.
-I have even been using FreeCAD for viewing CAD, creating small single parts, and for its CAM workbench.
-However, this project was very much outside of my FreeCAD skill level, and I learned a LOT about how it works.
+#Overview

+Dopamine is a three pound vertical spinner, and was designed and built in just two weeks entirely using FreeCAD 1.0.
+While I use SolidWorks professionally, I like to challenge myself to use open-source tools whenever it is possible, and I was excited to give the newly released 1.0 version!

+I had used FreeCAD for viewing CAD, creating small single parts, and for its CAM workbench.
+This was my first full FreeCad project!

 My first concept involved two vertical weapon motors at an off-angle to each other.